Google Search Console Guide – Update July 2020

 But for bigger sites (websites with thousands of pages) a sitemap is the KEY.

-You also get the facility to test your sitemap, if you see no error, then you can submit your sitemap successfully.
+You also get the facility to test your sitemap.
+If you see no error, then you can submit your sitemap successfully.

-After all these steps, you need to submit your website to the Google index.
+Upon compilation of these steps, you need to submit your website to the Google index.

 Other features of Google Search Console